pymc-devs/pymc/docs/source/about.rst

 |NumFOCUS| |PyMCLabs|

-More details about sponsoring PyMC3 can be found `here <https://github.com/pymc-devs/pymc3/blob/main/GOVERNANCE.md#institutional-partners-and-funding>`_.
+More details about sponsoring PyMC can be found `here <https://github.com/pymc-devs/pymc/blob/main/GOVERNANCE.md#institutional-partners-and-funding>`_.
 If you are interested in becoming a sponsor, reach out to `pymc.devs@gmail.com <pymc.devs@gmail.com>`_

 **************
 Usage Overview
 **************

-For a detailed overview of building models in PyMC3, please read the appropriate sections in the rest of the documentation.
-For a flavor of what PyMC3 models look like, here is a quick example.
+For a detailed overview of building models in PyMC, please read the appropriate sections in the rest of the documentation.
+For a flavor of what PyMC models look like, here is a quick example.

-First, let's import PyMC3 and `ArviZ <https://arviz-devs.github.io/arviz/>`__ (which handles plotting and diagnostics):
+First, let's import PyMC and `ArviZ <https://arviz-devs.github.io/arviz/>`__ (which handles plotting and diagnostics):

 ::

     import arviz as az
     import numpy as np
-    import pymc3 as pm
+    import pymc as pm

 Models are defined using a context manager (``with`` statement).
 The model is specified declaratively inside the context manager, instantiating model variables and transforming them as necessary.
 Here is an example of a model for a bioassay experiment: